VD44/Derivative-Trading-Algorithm-Monitor/README.md

 statsUrl = 'http://localhost:8008/stats';
 ```
 ### Request and Send Graph Data
-First, in order to display a graph and statistics for a specific strategy this application will send a post request to ```pollUrl``` as such:
+First, in order to display a graph and statistics for a specific strategy, this application will send a post request to ```pollUrl``` as such:
 ```typescript
 {
   id : 'abcd1234', // the id of the algorithm that you want to view